The Google Analytics Platform lets you measure user interactions with your

 - Processing – processes the user-interaction data, with the configuration data.

 - Reporting – provides access to all the processed data.

-What SDKs and APIs To Use
+Which SDKs and APIs to use

 The following list describes which APIs you should use.

 - Web Tracking (analytics.js)